Dragon1 Standard: Business Process Orientation

 Dragon1 Process Symbols

 Dragon1 process symbols are developed with this in mind: you need to be able to visualize and analyze the complexity and problems in a process.
-And also you need to be to model and design a simple solution.
+You also need to model and design a simple solution.

-And if anyhow possible have a very communicable diagram of a process.
+And if anyhow possible, have a communicable diagram of a process.

 The Dragon1 process symbols are: